We use unique software to detect fake reviews and maintain the trustworthiness of our online review community.

-To really make sure our processes are robust, we also arm our people with technology.
-On top of Trustpilot’s fully automated software, our specially trained Compliance Agents and Investigators also have access to powerful tools that help them manually examine review patterns for anomalies.
+On top of Trustpilot’s fully automated software, our specially trained Content Integrity Agents and Investigators also have access to powerful tools that help them manually examine review patterns for anomalies.
 These systems highlight any unusual and persisting patterns using a range of data.

 Our team can use these factors to investigate and decide whether exceptional patterns indicate problems or have a logical explanation.
-This combines the best of both worlds - technology flags patterns that the human eye may not see, and our Compliance Team can use these elements to investigate further.
+This combines the best of both worlds - technology flags patterns that the human eye may not see, and our Content Integrity Team can use these elements to investigate further.